jandelgado/rabtap/README.md

                       metadata and body (as-is) are saved separately.
  -k, --insecure       allow insecure TLS connections (no certificate check).
+ -n, --no-color       don't colorize output (also environment variable NO_COLOR) --no-auto-ack        disable auto-ack in subscribe mode.
+This will lead to
+                      unacked messages on the broker which will be requeued when the channel is closed.
- -n, --no-color       don't colorize output (also environment variable NO_COLOR) -o, --omit-empty     don't show echanges without bindings in info command.
+ -o, --omit-empty     don't show echanges without bindings in info command.
  --reason=REASON      reason why the connection was closed
                       [default: closed by rabtap].